Vindexus/DungeonWorld/classes/medium.md

 ## Advanced Moves
 ### Spiritual Intervention
+*Requires: Seance*
 When you or an ally within reach would take damage, you may expel the spirit from your body and use its force to negate the damage.

 ### Words of Wisdom
+*Requires: Seance*
-When you consult the spirits that reside within you, they will give you an insight relating to the current situation, and might ask you some questions in return, roll+CHA.
+When you **consult the spirit that reside within you**, they will give you an insight relating to the current situation, and might ask you some questions in return, roll+CHA.

  - On a 10+, the GM will give you good detail.
  - On a 7-9, the GM will give you an impression.